agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 Results
 #######
-SeQuiLa outperforms selected competing tools in terms of speed on single node (1.7-22.1 times) and cluster (3.2-4.7 times).
+SeQuiLa when run in parallel outperforms selected competing tools in terms of speed on single node (1.7-22.1 times) and cluster (3.2-4.7 times).
 SeQuiLa strategy involving broadcasting interval forest with all data columns (SeQuiLa_it_all) performs best in most of the cases (no network shuffling required), whereas broadcasting intervals with identifiers only (SeQuiLa_it_int) performs comparable to, or better than GenAp.